Daniel-KM/Omeka-S-module-Contribute/README.md

 [Correction] is a module for [Omeka S] that allows visitors to correct, complete or translate metadata of the resources without access to the admin board.
-Access to the edit page is controlled by a token, that you can send to your users.
+Access to the edit page may be controlled by a token, that you can send to your users.

 Installation
 ------------

-This module requires the module [`Generic`] installed first.
+This module requires the module [`Generic`] (version >= 3.0.16) installed first.

 See general end user documentation for [installing a module].